Repainting your nails constantly is time consuming and frustrating. So is ruining your perfectly painted nails the moment you leave the salon.

 Jenna Hipp, Selena Gomez’s Manicurist

-Hard gel has a structure that’s tightly woven.
-This makes it lightweight, yet strong and durable, which is why it can’t be soaked off.
+Hard gel is lightweight, yet strong and durable.
+It has a tightly woven structure which is why it can't be soaked off with acetone.

 It is also odorless, hypoallergenic, and safe for pregnant women.